PrajwalDhule/Chromafy/README.md

 # Chromafy

-A Chrome extension that lets you generate and apply color palettes to any website with just a few clicks with high level of customization.
+A Developer Tool in the form of a Chrome extension that lets you generate and apply color palettes to any website with just a few clicks with high level of customization.

 ## Demo

 [**Demo Video**](https://github.com/PrajwalDhule/Chromafy/assets/89639472/accf8e82-1e40-4f8c-9eee-573e832a1302)

 ## Tech Stack